 - In a large mixing bowl, sift together the tapioca starch, sorghum flour, brown rice flour, organic cane sugar, unsweetened cocoa powder, baking soda, baking powder, xanthan gum, and sea salt.

-- In a separate mixing bowl, whisk together the canned coconut milk, eggs, olive oil, unsweetened apple sauce, and vanilla extract.
+- Whisk together the canned coconut milk, eggs, olive oil, unsweetened apple sauce, and vanilla extract in a separate mixing bowl.